calinus532/Diamond_Puzzle/README.md

 # Diamond_Puzzle
-Diamond_Puzzle is made in Greenfoot,you need Greenfoot to run it.
+Diamond_Puzzle is made in Greenfoot, you need Greenfoot to run it.